CNAG-Biomedical-Informatics/convert-pheno/README.md

        -search                        Type of search [>exact|mixed]
        -svs|self-validate-schema      Perform a self-validation of the JSON schema that defines mapping -sep|separator                 Delimiter character for CSV files
-       -stream                        Enable incremental processing with -iomop.
+       -stream                        Enable incremental processing with -iomop and -obff.
 I/O files can also be .gz [>no-stream|stream]
        -sql2csv                       Print SQL TABLES (only valid with -iomop).
 Mutually exclusive with --stream -test                          Does not print time-changing-events (useful for file-based cmp) -text-similarity-method        The method used to compare values to DB [>cosine|dice]